changyaochen/MECE4520/README.md

 * Knowledge of basic computer programming (_e.g._, Python, Matlab, R, Java).

 ## Course format and grading policy
 The course will delivered as a series of lectures.
 The grading will be **60%** homework and **40%** final project.
 There will be in total **7** homework (HW) assignments, which are due throughout the course.
-The final project will be a group-based, 5-minute presentation of a selected topic (details TBD).
+The final project will be a group-based, 5-minute presentation of a selected topic.

 ## Syllabus
 |  **Week** | **Subject**                                  | **Optional Readings**   | **Due that week**       |